oxcamne/oxcam/README.md

 - [Py4web](https://py4web.com/_documentation) must also be installed.
 - You will need to use the Py4web Dashboard for certain operations, so will need that password, set up during Py4web installation.
-- git must be installed; you will use it in a terminal session to 'pull' this software from the github repositary.
+- git must be installed; you will use it in a terminal session to clone this software from the github repositary, and to pull future updates.
 (Git is preinstalled on PythonAnywhere)

 ## License